dag0310/tab-out/README.md

 # Tab Out
-[Brackets](http://brackets.io) extension which allows you to use the Tab key to leave closing characters ", ', ), ], }, >, \` like in Eclipse.
+[Brackets](http://brackets.io) extension which allows you to use the Tab key to skip any closing characters like ", ', ), ], }, >, \`, and so on.

-WARNING: Does not work together with other plugins which make use of the Tab key (e.g. Emmet).
+**WARNING**: Does not work together with other plugins which make use of the Tab key (e.g. Emmet).
 You could re-map the key binding of the other plugin though.
 Or -- if you have a Mac -- you can change the key binding to Alt+Tab under "Navigation".

+## Installation
+Please use the Brackets Extension Manager to install this plugin.

-# Usage
+## Usage
-After installing the plugin, try typing the following JavaScript line in Brackets and use the Tab key to leave the strings, objects and array definitions:

-`var test = [{'key1': "value1", 'key2': "value2"}];`
+Press the Tab key to move your cursor one position to the right when there is a closing character you want to skip.

-# Implementation details
+## Implementation details
+Skips every non-alphanumeric and non-whitespace character on Tab.

+## Visual explanation
 | = text cursor

 * Use the force: